 How to Bake Chicken in Foil – A Simple Recipe

-Baking chicken in foil is very simple.
+Baking chicken in foil is very simple as the total cooking time will be about 30-35 minutes.
 All you’ll need is your chicken, your accompanying ingredients, and some foil.
 You’ll also want to put the packets on a baking sheet or pan in case there’s any leakage.

 - Tear off some foil: Use a sheet of foil that is big enough to seal your chicken and accompanying ingredients.
 You’ll do the same for each piece of chicken.
 Be sure to lightly spray or oil your foil to prevent sticking.
 You can also use non-stick foil.